 A man probably in his late forties happened to walk in and told me his story…

-These worked well.
+These really worked well.

 Mr Miliband took issue with earlier remarks and notes made by the commentators Jeremy Clarkson and Janet Street-Porter.
 And he appeared to be intolerant of intolerance when he noted: